kdeldycke/awesome-engineering-team-management/.github/contributing.md

 - No need to add the `TL;DR:` prefix in description.
 It is assumed every description is a kind of short summary.

+- To serialize a list into a description, use the following format: `“Blah blah: 1.
+Blah blah blah; 2.
+Blah blah blah; 3.
+Blah blah blah.”`.
+You can skip some items from the original list and renumber it.
+You shouldn't have to re-order it though.

 ## Formatting

 - A couple of CLI to fix-up some common formatting mistakes: